-Closing share price at date of Weighted average estimated fair value at date of Date of grant of Exercise price replacement replacement Number of share replacement options HK\$ HK\$ HK\$ options granted 4 September 2009 4.90 4.90 2.04 23,728,888
+Closing share price at date of Date of grant of Exercise price replacement replacement Number of share replacement options HK\$ HK\$ HK\$ options granted 4 September 2009 4.90 4.90 2.04 23,728,888

 The options granted on 4 September 2009 were identified, on the date they were granted, as replacement options for the cancelled original options with exercise price of HK\$1.60.
 The grant of replacement options would not have occured without the cancellation of the original options with exercise price of HK\$1.60 and vice versa.
 Accordingly, the replacement is accounted for as a modification to the terms and conditions on which the original options were granted.